Verstappen wins French GP as Leclerc crashes, Hamilton 2nd

 - Lewis HamiltonBritish racing driver

-LE CASTELLET, France (AP) — Defending Formula One champion Max Verstappen won the French Grand Prix on Sunday after Charles Leclerc crashed out as Ferrari's woes resurfaced, falling 63 points behind the Red Bull driver in the championship.
+LE CASTELLET, France (AP) — Max Verstappen won the French Grand Prix on Sunday after Charles Leclerc crashed out while leading, a mistake that dropped the Ferrari driver 63 points behind the defending Formula One champion.

+Verstappen’s seventh win through 12 races this season upped his career total to 27 victories, all with Red Bull.
+He said his lead in the title race is misleading because Red Bull and Ferrari have been fairly even this season.

+“Of course it’s a great lead but a lot of things can happen.
+It’s probably a bit bigger than it should have been when you look at the performance of the two cars,” Verstappen said.
+“We still need a bit more one-lap race.
+I think Budapest (Hungary) will be a bit of a struggle for us and Ferrari will be really, really quick."

-Lewis Hamilton finished second in his 300th GP — securing a fourth-straight podium — while George Russell overtook Sergio Perez's Red Bull following a virtual safety car restart late in the race to give Mercedes its first podium double of the season.
+Seven-time champion Lewis Hamilton finished second in his 300th grand prix — his fourth consecutive podium and highest finish in what's so far been a winless season — while teammate George Russell passed Sergio Perez of Red Bull following a late restart to give Mercedes its first double podium of the year.

+“That’s an incredible result for the team, great job George,” said Hamilton, who estimated sweating out “about three kilos" as track temperatures hit 51 degrees Celsius (124 Fahrenheit) at the Paul Ricard Circuit in southeastern France.

+“It was a tough race because my drinks bottle didn’t work,” Hamilton said.
+“But what a great result considering we’ve been so far off these guys all weekend.”

+Hamilton's first win with Mercedes came in Hungary in 2013.
+H e's won a record eight times at the Hungaroring, twice as many as Michael Schumacher, and F1 races there next week.

+“I hope the car feels good there,” Hamilton said.
+"I so love that track."

 Leclerc's race ended on Lap 18 when he lost the rear of his car coming out of Turn 11, spinning 360 degrees before crashing into a tire wall.
-Leclerc could not speak at first, breathing heavily in his helmet before telling his team the mishap was caused by another throttle problem, and then letting out a furious “Noooooooooo!”
+Leclerc could not speak at first, breathing heavily in his helmet before telling his team the mishap was caused by a throttle problem.

-It was the third time he did not finish a race this season — Ferrari's seventh in 12 races — and came two weeks after a throttle problem almost cost him victory at the Austrian GP.
+It's the third time this season Leclerc has failed to finish a race, while Ferrari has had seven DNF's through 12 races.
+Leclerc's failure Sunday came two weeks after a throttle problem almost cost him victory at the Austrian GP.

+Leclerc, who is only seven points ahead of third-place Perez in the title battle, later said the crash was driver error.

 “We’ll add things up at the end of the season, but if we’re 25 or 30 points short at the season I can only blame myself," Leclerc said.
 "I couldn’t go into reverse, but those are small details.
 You just can’t put a car into the wall.”